 - Daria DiGiovanni, Parcbench.com

-A poignant novella set in modern-day New York City about a Jewish family trying to live their lives despite the brutal realities and obstacles that stand in their way.
+A poignant novel set in modern-day New York City about a successful Jewish family trying to live their lives despite the brutal realities and obstacles that stand in their way.

 "A moving, memorable, and deeply human story of a family dealing with life's heartaches.
 I couldn't put it down.
 A very impressive first